 Spur Akita Mountain Guide | We'll guide you to a place you can enjoy comfortably based on your physical strength and skiing level | Akita Prefecture

-From skier who competed in technical competitions to guide
+From a skier who competes in technical competitions to a guide

 Spur Akita Mountain Guide is based in Akita and offers mountain climbing and backcountry tours.
-Its founder, Mariko Sato, graduated from I-NAC (International Nature and Outdoor College, Mountain Professional Department), a professional guide training school in Myoko, Niigata Prefecture, and is a skilled skier who was formerly an alpine racer and even competed in the All Japan Technical Championships.
+Its founder, Mariko Sato, is a former alpine racer and a skilled skier who even competed in the All Japan Basic Skiing Championships

 There are two main guide menus